MarcToussaint/botop/docs/howto.md

 * 08-pnp also uses `moveAutoTimed` to send KOMO-computed paths.
-It is also an example (but not good code) to iterate through a sequence of phases, where depending on the phase, and open/close gripper command is send to the robot after executing the path, and an attach is done in the model configuration `C`.
+It is also an example (but not good code) to iterate through a sequence of phases, where depending on the phase  an open/close gripper command is send to the robot after executing the path, and an attach is done in the model configuration `C`.

+## Initial testing

+* When setting up your working environment and using the robot first time, do some testing:

+* The executable (in the build path) `bot -up`  `bot -home`  `bot -open`  `bot -close`.
+Note that this executable relies on the `local.cfg` to decide on which robot/gripper/optitrack to use (see below)

+* Also try `bot -hold` with optitrack enabled, and see if objects appear and move

+* Try the tests 05, 06, 08

+* Try calibrating the station with test/11... (read below first)

 ## Commanding motion